justsaft/blang/readme.md

 #### Option A:

 > 1. Compile `build.c` with your favourite compiler
-> 2. Run the resulting binary, it is your build "script"
+> 2. Run the resulting binary, it is your build "script".
 > 3. It should now invoke `gcc` and `g++` to build the project.
 > 4. Profit.